 What is an Elective Ultrasound?

-An Elective Ultrasound is one done that expectant parents choose to do not requiring a prescription or order from a Medical Doctor.
-It has been proven to provide a positive bonding experience for the Mother, Father and family members with the unborn baby.
+An Elective Ultrasound is one that does not require an order from a Medical Doctor.
+It provides a positive bonding experience for the Mother and family with the unborn baby.
 The realistic surface images provide a connection between the parents and the baby that can be beneficial to the whole family.
-A routine medical examination should have been performed by your healthcare professional to access the Gestational Age of the fetus and to evaluate for fetal anomalies as well as basic components of fetal anatomy.
+A routine medical examination should have been performed by your healthcare professional to determine Gestational Age of the fetus and to evaluate for fetal anomalies.
 Expectant parents often choose elective 3D/4D ultrasounds to see their unborn baby in clear live 4D views that you just don’t get with traditional 2D Ultrasound.
 Many expectant parents feel that one diagnostic ultrasound during a pregnancy is just not enough!